The best restaurants, bars, shops and boutique hotels in Williamsburg, Brookyln's coolest borough

 In the evening, cocktails and $1 happy hour oysters are de rigueur in Williamsburg at a variety of places including Lighthouse, Marlow and Sons and Maison Premier, the latter of which embodies a beautifully faded glamour and closes at 4am.

 Café Mogador is a must at any hour of the day, serving rustic, Moroccan-inspired cuisine within a beautifully tiled space from dawn until dusk.
 This bastion of Brooklyn opened in 1983 and is still owned and run by the family of founder Rivka Orlin.

-Loosie Rouge is a plant-filled speakeasy-style bar with house party vibes where fried chicken descends into late-night cocktails and piano karaoke.
+Loosie Rouge is a biophilic speakeasy-style bar with house party vibes where fried chicken descends into late-night cocktails and piano karaoke.
 Drop by the Brooklyn Brewery for a requisite brown ale and finish on the rooftop of the Wythe Hotel and watch the glowing sun set behind Manhattan’s spellbinding, spiked skyline.